Why Critical Thinking is Key for Shaping the Future

 We’ve heard it time and time again, we are dealing with unprecedented times of change.
 The factors that created success yesterday don’t necessarily create success today.
 Business as usual does not suffice.
 Richard Foster of Yale University says that “In the next 10 years, 40% of the Fortune 500 Companies will be gone”.
 So, the biggest risk then is not a downturn in loss of profits for the quarter, its non-existence altogether.
 It is no wonder then that critical thinking, that challenges the status quo, is a core skill for leaders and our future workforce.

-To ensure that opportunities are not overlooked and risks are identified it is important to challenge our assumptions and beliefs, regularly.
-It has become even more imperative as the economic, technological, political, environmental and social landscapes, among others, around us continue to morph and change rapidly.
+To ensure that opportunities are not overlooked and risks are identified it is essential to challenge our assumptions and beliefs regularly.
+It has become even more imperative as the economic, technological, political, environmental, and social landscapes, among others, around us continue to morph and change rapidly.

 Challenging your used future can be an important step in helping you identify the assumptions that you hold about the future.
 Tuomo Kuosa can help you explore different lenses through which the future gets formed in his article here.

-In addition to our assumptions there are several biases that can influence what we believe and how we stay relevant in a changing world.
-Understanding and challenging your confirmation bias , that pull to information and ideas that confirm your existing beliefs, is a key step towards becoming more resilient and agile.
-For instance, with social media we are increasingly seeing people living in an echo chamber that is constantly reinforcing their prevailing attitudes and judgements.
+In addition to our assumptions, there are several biases that can influence what we believe and how we stay relevant in a changing world.
+Understanding and challenging your confirmation bias that pulls to information and ideas that confirm your existing beliefs is a key step towards becoming more resilient and agile.
+For instance, with social media, we are increasingly seeing people living in an echo chamber that is constantly reinforcing their prevailing attitudes and judgments.
 Overconfidence bias is another trap in a fast-paced world with information overload where we may be drawn to act without taking the time to stop and reflect appropriately.
-This can lead to decisions made without appropriate due diligence and short term gain yet longer term loss.
+This can lead to decisions made without appropriate due diligence and short term gain yet longer-term loss.